DataDog/integrations-core/hudi/README.md

    Agent's configuration directory to start collecting your hudi performance data.
    See the [sample hudi.d/conf.yaml][6] for all available configuration options.

    This check has a limit of 350 metrics per instance.
-The number of returned metrics is indicated in the info page.
+The number of returned metrics is indicated when running the Datadog Agent [status command][12].
-   You can specify the metrics you are interested in by editing the configuration below.
+   You can specify the metrics you are interested in by editing the [configuration][6].
    To learn how to customize the metrics to collect visit the [JMX Checks documentation][7] for more detailed instructions.
    If you need to monitor more metrics, contact [Datadog support][8].